 After the consummation of the Reorganization Transactions, ZoomInfo Technologies Inc. became a holding company with no material assets other than its ownership of ZoomInfo OpCo Units.
 ZoomInfo Technologies Inc. has no independent means of generating revenue.
 The limited liability company agreement of ZoomInfo OpCo provides that certain distributions to cover the taxes of the ZoomInfo Tax Group and ZoomInfo Technologies Inc.'s obligations under the tax receivable agreements will be made.
-The manager of ZoomInfo HoldCo to acuse ZoomInfo OpCo to make distributions to ZoomInfo HoldCo, which in turn will make distributions to ZoomInfo OpCo to make distributions to ZoomInfo HoldCo, which in turn will make distributions to ZoomInfo Technologies Inc.'s obligations under the tax receivable agreements will be made.
-The HoldCo would cause ZoomInfo HoldCo to cause ZoomInfo OpCo to make distributions to ZoomInfo HoldCo, which in turn will make distributions to ZoomInfo Technologies Inc. in an anount sufficient to cover such cash dividends declared by us.
-Deterioration in the financial condition, earnings, or cash flow of ZoomInfo OpCo and its subsidiaries for any reason could limit or impair their ability to pay such distributions.
+The manager of ZoomInfo HoldCo to acuse ZoomInfo OpCo to make distributions to ZoomInfo HoldCo, which in turn will make distributions to ZoomInfo OpCo to make distributions to ZoomInfo HoldCo, which in turn will make distributions to ZoomInfo OpCo to make distributions or ZoomInfo OpCo and its subsidiaries for any reason could limit or impair their ability to pay such distributions.
 In addition, the terms of our financing arrangements contain covenants that may restrict ZoomInfo OpCo and its subsidiaries from paying such distributions, subject to certain exceptions.
-Further, ZoomInfo HoldCo and ZoomInfo OpCo are generally prohibited under Delaware law from making a distribution to a member to the extent that, at the time of the distribution, after giving effect to the distribution, ilabilities of ZoomInfo OpCo.
+Further, ZoomInfo HoldCo and ZoomInfo OpCo are generally prohibited under Delaware law from making a distribution to a member to the extent that, at the time of the distribution, after giving effect to the distribution, liabilities of ZoomInfo OpCo.
 See "Risk Factors - Risks Related to Our Organizational Structure" in Part I, Item 1A of our 2020 Form 10-K.